 - Credit Score: 500+

-As its name suggests, a short-term loan functions as a condensed version of a traditional term loan.
+Short-term high risk business loans function as a condensed version of a term loan.
 Your business will receive a lump sum of cash that it will pay off, plus interest, over a set term.
-And herein lies the difference: you pay off short-term loans much quicker than traditional term loans.
+And herein lies the difference: you pay off short-term loans more quickly than term loans.

-Generally, short-term loans reach maturity in 18 months or less.
-This shortened payoff structure reduces the risk of default, and thus results in lower lender requirements.
+In general, short-term high risk business loans reach maturity in 18 months or fewer.
+This shortened payoff structure reduces the risk of default and thus results in lower lender requirements.

 - Annual Revenue: $75,000+